Making Pasta – Fresh!

 The Final Result

 Once the pasta is cut and the strands dried a bit, I usually bundle them in smaller groups so it’s easier to drop them into the boiling water.
 Fresh pasta only takes a few minutes to cook!

 An awesome day with just a little flour on us!

-I think we all had a great day together and a memory I will not soon forget!
+We all had a great day together and made memories!